jessejanderson/ffnerd-api-elixir/README.md

   - [X] Player Stats & Info
     - [ ] Videos
   - [ ] Daily Fantasy Football
+- [ ] Check fail states for API Access levels
 - [ ] Update Readme with setup instructions
-- [ ] Update Readme with feature/usage instructions
+- [X] Update Readme with feature/usage instructions
 - [ ] Setup and trial using as a hex package
 - [ ] Add "Thanks" links to FFN Ruby Gem and Tentacat
-- [ ] Add "Examples of use" such as finding which teams are on a bye week, piping the team shortcode to get other information such as players, weather conditions, etc based on the team shortcode.
+- [ ] Add additional "Examples of use" such as finding which teams are on a bye week, piping the team shortcode to get other information such as players, weather conditions, etc based on the team shortcode.

 ## Setup